Making History Personal

 Our first night was to be spent in Greenville, Mississippi, not because it was of any significance, but the location was convenient.
 However, Jeanne informed us that if we spent the night there, we were obligated to learn something about the city, which we discovered is known as "The Heart and Soul of the Mississippi Delta."

-Founded in 1824, the second Greenville was a thriving town when the Civil War arrived, a center of culture and business for the large plantations that prospered from the rich soil of the Delta.
+Founded in 1824, the second Greenville was a thriving town when the Civil War arrived, a center of culture and business for the large plantations that prospered from the rich soil of the Mississippi Delta.
 When Union troops laid siege to Vicksburg downriver, federal troops landed in Greenville.
 Taking offense at being fired upon by locals, the Union forces set fire to the city and burned every building as the city's inhabitants took refuge in the homes of area planters.
 After the war, locals determined to rebuild the town of Greenville three miles from its former location, selecting the highest point on the Mississippi River between Vicksburg and Memphis.

 Protection from Another Enemy: Though founders of the third Greenville had perched the city on a high point, in April 1927, the mighty Mississippi overran the city, covering it with 10 feet of water when the levee built earlier in the decade by the Corps of Engineers, collapsed.
 For 60 miles to the east and 90 miles south, the Delta became a churning, turbulent inland sea.